selkasse/wolfsdorf-challenge/README.md

 Play the video below for an overview on using the system, or follow these high-level steps:

 1. Create a new Case, leaving the `Entitlement Name` field blank, as it will be populated automatically via automation

+- Use the required `Priority` field on the layout to drive the SLA calculation

 2. Either select an existing Account, or create a new one (VIP status is denoted by the `Customer Priority` field)
 3. If wanting to verify the `Status` badges change as time passes, press the `Refresh` button at the bottom of the component